DEVSENSE/phptools-docs/docs/vs/Debugging/remote-debug.md

 - **Server URL:** is the full public URL where the remote server hosts the PHP application.
 - **Xdebug port:** matches the configured Xdebug port number (aka "remote port" or "client port").
 Xdebug (the debugging extension installed on the remote server) will contact Visual Studio on this port number.
 See [configuring Xdebug](configuring-xdebug) for more details.
-- **Path Mapping** is _optional_ set of directories mapping paths on the remote computer to the corresponding paths on the local computer.
-This allows convenient debugging of the remote code locally.
-If it's not set, it will be determined automatically.
+- **Path Mapping** is _optional_ set of directory mapping paths on the remote computer (absolute directory path - right column) to the corresponding path on the local computer (relatively to the project root - left column).
+This allows convenient debugging of the remote code even in case the project structure is more complex and the local directory structure does not match exactly the remote directory structure.

+    If the mapping is not set, the debugger will infer the simple mapping automatically based on the first script that is hit by the debugger.

 - **DBGp Proxy** is standard proxy configuration allowing more developers debugging the same remote project.
 Configure the values according your proxy.
 See [multi-user debugging](multi-user) for more details.
 Note, the DBGp Proxy key gets generated automatically based on user's name or their computer' name.

 ## Starting the debug